gokayfem/ComfyUI_VLM_nodes/benchmarks/README.md

 ## Result review

 The comparison site lives in `benchmarks/site`.
-It intentionally shows planned iterations as planned and never substitutes estimates for missing GPU runs.
+It shows regressions alongside winners and never substitutes estimates for missing GPU runs.
 The existing `11.38×` figure is explicitly labeled as frame-by-pixel input-work reduction, not end-to-end model acceleration.